m-mcardle/my-website/assets/markdown/Vidyard.md

   <br/>

-  With these two nasty bugs closed it was finally time for me to jump right into my teams next project!
+  With these two nasty bugs closed it was finally time for me to jump right into my team's next project!

   </column>